sogeuni/contents/abs/basic/operators.md

 >
 > Use [[math-commands#BCREF|bc]] in scripts that that need floating point calculations or math library functions.

 **bitwise operators.** The bitwise operators seldom make an appearance in shell scripts.
-Their chief use seems to be manipulating and testing values read from ports or [[devref1#SOCKETREF|sockets]].
+Their chief use seems to be manipulating and testing values read from ports or [[dev#SOCKETREF|sockets]].
 "Bit flipping" is more relevant to compiled languages, such as C and C++, which provide direct access to system hardware.
 However, see _vladz's_ ingenious use of bitwise operators in his _base64.sh_ ([[contributed-scripts#BASE64|Example A-54]]) script.

 **bitwise operators**